halibiram/Nuvio-Wiki/docs/addons/README.md

 ## Finding Addons

-Nuvio maintains a community-driven ecosystem.
+Nuvio maintains has a community-driven ecosystem.
 Popular sources include:
-- Official Nuvio Addon Repository (built-in).
-- Community lists (e.g., Duckstreams).
+- Aiostreams
+- Aiometadata
+- Torrentio
+- Comet
+- Mediafusion
+- Torz
+- Meteor
+- Debridio (Paid $10/year)

 ## Setup Links

 To add an addon, you typically need a manifest URL.
-- **Duckstreams Example:** `https://duckstreams.link/manifest.json` (Verify current links on their official site).
+- These will be generated when configuring the addon.
+The manifest generated will be pasted into the addons tab of Nuvio.